jbiason/blog/content/research/decoding-fast.md

 </string>
 ```

-... and you have the following records and their Presence Maps:
+... and the incoming data had the following records and their Presence Maps:

 1. The first record have the bit set for this field in the Presence Map and the
    strings reads "first".
-This record will have this field with the value
+The result for this field in this record will be
-   "first".
+   the value "first".
 2. The second record doesn't have the bit set in the Presence Map.
 So the
    decoder reuses the previous value and this record will have the field with
    the value "first" (again).